 Yes.
 Having another pair of eyes glance over your CV is helpful.
 They can tell you what kind of first impression your CV makes and whether they think you should put greater emphasis on something or delete something from it.
 A good first port of call is a careers adviser or a placement tutor at your university; many careers services provide CV reviews even after you’ve graduated.
 If you register with TARGETjobs, you can upload your CV and have it reviewed by one of our commercial partner organisations.

 If you have applied for a job and been rejected, you can email the recruiter if they had any advice on how you could improve your applications in the future.
-Recruiters will usually state on their website if they have a policy of not providing feedback to candidates; if they don’t, it is always worth asking.
+Recruiters will usually state on their website if they have a policy of not providing feedback to candidates; if they don’t state a policy, it is always worth asking.